codyrhoten/EduChain/README.md

 - REST API
 - Validates transactions and blocks
-- Synchronizes mutliple nodes and their chains
+- Synchronizes mutliple nodes and their chains (back end only)
-- Mining jobs
+- Mining jobs (back end only)

 ## Miner

 - Auotomatically mines when there are pending transactions
+- Has yet to be implemented on the front end

 ## Created by